bizcoine/common-blockchain/README.md

 ]
 ```

-If the any address is badly formatted or the wrong network, an `Error` must be returned with the message: `<address> is not a valid bitcoin address`
+If the any address is badly formatted or the wrong network, an `Error` must be returned with the message: `<address> is not a valid <network> address`

 #### Addresses.Transactions